Remember VAX MAIL? I Built an Emulator.

 The emulator

-| Command | Action |
+| Command | Description |

 |---|---|

-DIR / DIRECTORY | List all messages |
+DIR | List all messages with number, sender, date, subject |

-READ [n] | Read a message (defaults to first unread) |
+READ [n] | Read a message (defaults to next unread) |

 SEND | Compose a new message |

-REPLY | Reply to the current message |
+REPLY | Reply to current message (pre-fills To and subject) |

 DELETE [n] | Delete a message |

-HELP | Show available commands |
+HELP | List all commands |

 LOGOUT | End the session |